 I’m at a point in this journey where the path to self awareness and the search for belonging have merged.
-They are no longer seemingly divergent pursuits, but a journey to the the same destination, asking the very same things of me.
+They are no longer seemingly divergent pursuits, but two parts of the journey that’s asking the very same things of me.
 That is, the courage to accept that this journey is not all peaches and glory, or one that miraculously turns unpleasant events into happy ones, or even one that is steadily ascending or gets increasingly positive.
 It is in fact up and down all the time, one step forward and three back sometimes.

 There’s been a spate of news of broken/breaking relationships reaching me of late, and as I think of my own journey — as an individual and a partner — and how much my relationship with VC has evolved along the way I find strength and solace in knowing that things are where they are today, only because we chose to deepen our connections with ourselves as individuals first.
 We may have woken up to this much later in our lives together, VC and I, and we have our different ways of coming at this.
-But time and time again, as we move through live together, I realise that if things feel solid between us today, it is because they are solid within each of us as individuals.
+But time and time again, as we move through life together, I realise that if things feel solid between us today, it is because they are solid within each of us as individuals.
+It is a fire I hope we keep glowing within our individual selves.
 I am now beginning to see this percolate into other relationships — with family and friends too.

 To belong to one another, to have deeper connections, kinder and more compassionate relationships is only, only, only possible when I begin to belong to myself wholly first.
 And to do that I must accept everything that I am.
 That is the ongoing, life-long journey, not one that I can arrive at or achieve or master.
 It means to confront and meet everything I am, as I am.
 With all the inherent contradictions, complications, duality.
 The beautiful bits with the messy ones.
 The happiness and the fear.
 The love and the joy, alongside the hurt and grief.
 The light that shines through and the shadows that I keep hidden, the lightness of being and the heaviness alike.
 All the differences, evolving sides and ever-changing bits.
 It’s all there, and with every step that I take towards discovering and owning it all, just as it is, the better I am at accepting this about other people.
 And the better my relationships seem to be becoming.

-This has be my spirituality.
-The stuff that nourishes my spirit — this habitual holding up a mirror to see what remains to be seen, to integrate it all, to sit with the contradictions and the discomfort and myriad feelings they may bring.
+This has become the stuff that nourishes my spirit — this habitual holding up a mirror to see what remains to be seen, to integrate it all, to sit with the contradictions and the discomfort and myriad feelings they may bring.
 To just be with it for a while, without rushing to numb it, ignore it, iron it or fix it.
 To just stay with it first.

 Last week in a conversation with Niyu, I realised that this is probably also the keen difference I see between mainstream religion as I have witnessed growing up and around me today, in an increasingly polarised and bigoted world.
 The brand of religion that comes replete with rituals and acts of put-on solemnity that we believe is a path to a higher plane has always seemed a very disconnected practice to me.
 Very little of it, in the way that I see it practiced around me brings us back to reality and the heart of what we struggle with on an everyday basis.